ascheel/coder-docker/README.md

 1. After installation, access Coder at `http://[YOUR-IP]:7080/`
 2. Follow the on-screen instructions to:
    - Create your first admin user
-   - Set up your first template
+3. The `docker-workspace-unraid` template is automatically imported and ready to use
-   - Create your first workspace
+4. Create your first workspace using the pre-configured template

 ## Troubleshooting